albertossilva/flowie/README.md

 - [x] Reporting (timePerFunction, numberOfCalls, slowestExecution, AvgExecution, fastestExecution)
 - [ ] Event Emitter
 - [ ] Validate function names on prepared
+- [ ] When there is two functions with same name suffix the second
 - [ ] add Flags (actAsGenerator, actAsAsync) on .pipe/.split in order to be able to receive functions that returns `() => Promise.resolve()` or iterators `() => { [Symbol.iterator]: () => {} }`
 - [ ] Validate flow declaration on prepared mode
 - [ ] Detect recursion flowie on runtime